Real-Time Dam Levels

 Water Level Analysis

 Silvan is currently maintaining very healthy storage levels.
-With a current fill rate of 86.8%, the reservoir contains 41 GL.
-This volume provides a solid foundation for both urban and agricultural demands across Victoria.
+With a current fill rate of 89.1%, the reservoir contains 41 GL.
+The local water grid benefits significantly from this stable storage level.

 Catchment & Hydrological Impact

 The Off-stream acts as the primary lifeblood for Silvan, making it a cornerstone of the South East Coast (Victoria) network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the South East Coast (Victoria) are deeply influenced by the retention capacity of Silvan.
+The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance